- Sermon Notes

 1 Corinthians 11:1, Follow my example, as I follow the example of Christ.

-- Here Paul essentially says, “if you want to know what to do…Just follow my example.”
-My hope personally would be that we can make this statement a reality in our lives as well amongst our families, co-workers, and all who see.
+Here Paul essentially says, “if you want to know what to do…Just follow my example.”
+My hope personally would be that we can make this statement a reality in our lives as well amongst our families, co-workers, and those who we come in contact with.

 Matthew 5:16, Let your light shine before others, that they may see your good deeds and glorify your Father in heaven.